mikaelvesavuori/figmagic/readme.md

 ## Structure

-* `bin` contains the project's JS files; `bin/functions` contains most of the functions
+* `bin` contains the project's MJS files; `bin/functions` contains most of the functions
 * `figma` will contain the extracted Figma JSON and various build-time JSON files
-* `tokens` will contain the token files (in .js format)
+* `tokens` will contain the token files (in .mjs format)
 * `specs` will contain specifications for all Master Components
 * `specs/images` will contain generated images for your components

 ## Known issues

 * The `package.json` commands uses Bash syntax which means it's all Mac (or Windows Bash) for now
-* Figmagic will break if there is no `grid.mjs` file in the `tokens` folder, so the clean command puts an empty grid file there on wipe (if you ever wonder about why there is a `grid.mjs` file in the root!)
+* Figmagic will break if there is no `grid.mjs` file in the `tokens` folder, so the clean command puts an empty grid file there on wipe (if you ever wonder about why there is a `.gridTemplate.mjs` file in the root!)

 ## Possible upcoming features